bataras/coffeeshop/README.md

 - if it has > 1 bean types B, it must have either B hopper-grinders or at least 1 ad-hoc grinder
 - coffee strengths: grams of beans needed for light, medium, strong
 - coffee sizes: small, medium, large...
 8, 12 or 16oz
+- P time for customer to place order
+- grinder-specific refill and grind rates
+- brewer-specific brew rates

 Operational Ideals
 -------